alvertogit/deeplearning_flask/README.md

 ## ARCHITECTURE

-The architecture created with [docker-compose] uses two different [Docker] containers for:
+The architecture created with [Docker Compose] uses two different [Docker] containers for:

 * [NGINX].
 * [Flask] and [Gunicorn].